 If you are getting your your burgers or steaks from your local grocery store or chain restaurant chances are you will not notice much of a difference, if any.
 While if you purchase it from a reputable butcher or a higher end restaurant there will be a noticeable taste and slight texture difference.

 To be sure you get your moneys worth look for a CAB marking and the USDA Grade.
 CAB stands for certified Angus beef.
 CAB beef goes through a much more rigorous certification process then just the USDA grading process.
 This ensures a more consistently higher quality product.
-If you are purchasing lower USDA grades of beef such as Standard or Select you will find little difference between an Angus cut and regular beef.
+If you are purchasing lower USDA grades of beef such as Standard or Select you will find little difference between Angus and beef.
 Where Angus really shines is when it is graded as Prime or Prime Plus.

 Angus vs. Sirloin

-Angus vs. Sirloin is a suggested Google search.
+This is a suggested Google search.
 Angus beef is a type of beef, while sirloin is a cut of beef.
 What this means is: You can have angus sirloin.
 So this suggestion is a little ludicrous.

 aka Sultan of Sizzle